DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Richard_Graham_def/index.markdown

 [IMG1]

-("")Fig. 1.
+("Fig. 1.
 An ad-hoc constellation of associations for technologies relating to remembering, learning and discovering (by the author).")

 Figure 1 shows a number of ideas, institutions, and technologies that